esrille/ibus-hiragana/docs_md/en/settings.md

 ### Combine '^' to the previous vowel character in alphanumeric mode {: #combining-circumflex}

-Enable this option if you want to write Japanese in Rōmaji.
+Enable this option if you want to write Japanese in Kunrei-shiki Rōmaji.
 When you type <span class='key'>^</span> after a vowel character in Alphanumeric mode, it is combined into a single character.

 - Example: a<span class='key'>^</span> → â

-When you type <span class='key'>^</span> after a vowel character combined with a circumflex, it is separated back into two characters.
+When you type <span class='key'>^</span> after a vowel character combined with a circumflex, it is separated back into a vowel and '^'.

 - Example: â<span class='key'>^</span> → a^

+### Combine '~' to the previous vowel character in alphanumeric mode as '¯' {: #combining-macron}

+Enable this option if you want to write Japanese in Hepburn romanization.
+When you type <span class='key'>~</span> after a vowel character in Alphanumeric mode, it is combined into a single character as '¯'.

+- Example: a<span class='key'>~</span> → ā

+When you type <span class='key'>~</span> after a vowel character combined with a macron, it is separated back into a vowel and '~'.

+- Example: ā<span class='key'>~</span> → a~